 "It’s motivating to work and collaborate with a group of professionals with so much passion and appreciation for nature."

-Amy leads the chapter’s efforts to improve water quality in agricultural landscapes across the Chesapeake Bay watershed, both through large-scale wetland and floodplain restoration projects as well as working with farmers and agribusinesses to implement best practices to keep nutrients on fields and out of waterways.
+Amy leads our efforts to improve water quality in agricultural landscapes across the Chesapeake Bay watershed.
+Her collaborative efforts are focused across multiple states, working with TNC colleagues as well as farmers and agribusinesses to implement change in agricultural systems to meet our ambitious goals.

 “I enjoy finding solutions that benefit both water quality and wildlife and help support local agriculture.”